djon2003/DNS-323/README.md

 - `ssh USERNAME@192.168.1.123`.

-> Boom!
-I am connected on the newly installed system!
-Now stop relaxing and do all the "add-ons" to have a really good hardware.

 ### Making a complete NAS

-In this section, I won't list all the problems I encountered, but they were minimal and not so worth mentioning.
-I am not 100% ensure if there is no useless `sudo`.
+> Note: I am not 100% ensure if there is no useless `sudo`.

 I decided to create a main folder where all my shares would be and to begin with I have: